This solution examines managing connected vehicles with usage-based insurance using Cloud IoT Core on Google Cloud Platform (GCP).

 The core application is a usage-based insurance application which evaluates the incoming vehicle data against business process rules to determine what policy pricing is provided.
 A component of the application integrates with the device management function when a customer signs up or discontinues service for usage-based insurance.
 Many existing systems such as customer, vehicle, and policy data exist in a corporate data center or on-premises and are integrated as a part of the usage-based insurance application.

-GCP provides a range of compute options including virtual machines through Google Compute Engine, containers through Google Container Engine and platform-as-a-service with Google App Engine.
-Container Engine is used to run and manage containers, which provide flexibility and high performance for the core functionality of the application.
+GCP provides a range of compute options including virtual machines through Google Compute Engine, containers through Google Kubernetes Engine and platform-as-a-service with Google App Engine.
+Kubernetes Engine is used to run and manage containers, which provide flexibility and high performance for the core functionality of the application.
 Compute Engine offers a range of different machine types that make it an ideal service for the integration components of the application architecture.
 Running backend services on standard containers provides a high degree of flexibility while taking advantage of scalability offered by a microservices architecture.
 App Engine is used to provide the consumer mobile and web application frontend services for its scalability, integrated services and simplicity for serving both web and mobile clients.